gajanan999/Spring-JSP/README.md

 Hi,

-Here, I have created the Spring-JSP application.
+Here, I have created the Spring-JSP application with Jquery,Bootstrap and with xhtml pages.